NeelKanwal/Equipping-Computational-Pathology-Systems-with-Artifact-Processing-Pipeline/README.md

-- To process your own WSIs for preparing a dataset, use files in the preprocess directory.
+- To process your WSIs for preparing a dataset, use files in the preprocess directory.
 - Link to the publicly available processed dataset: TBA

 # The proposed MoE approach